 PROJECT: WATER FOR RESILIENT LANDSCAPESNetworking and Capacity Building

-This includes convening and co-convening many seminars, webinars and events in Swedish and international conferences.
-Target groups includes the interested public, technical experts, policy-and decision makers as well as the scientific resource base.
-All events are communicated at SIWI webpages, as well as in the SIWI Swedish Water House Newsletter.
-They are often broadcasted and published, together with all presentations and conclusions, on the SIWI Swedish Water House webpages…
+The Water for Resilient Landscapes (WRL) team’s work includes convening and co-convening seminars, webinars and events to Swedish and international audiences.
+Target groups include policy-and decision makers, technical experts, the scientific resource base as well as the interested public.
+All events are communicated at SIWI’s webpage and in the SIWI Swedish Water House Newsletter.
+The events are often livestreamed as well as published afterwards on the SIWI YouTube channel.